 The conversion of a PDF document to HTML is as simple as pie using Aspose.Words for Python.
 You only need to load the PDF document and save it as an HTML file.
 The following steps show how to convert a PDF file to HTML in Python.

 - Load the PDF document using Document class.

 - Save PDF as HTML using Document.save(string) method.

 The following code sample shows how to convert a PDF document to HTML programmatically.

-You can get a temporary license in order to use Aspose.Words for Python without evaluation limitations.
+You can get a free temporary license to convert PDF files to HTML format without evaluation limitations.

 In this article, you have learned how to convert PDF files to HTML in Python.
 You can simply install the library and integrate PDF to HTML conversion into your Python applications.
 You can also explore other features of Aspose.Words for Python using the documentation.
 In addition, you can ask your queries via our forum.